hausgold/countless/README.md

 ## Usage

-You can configure the Countless gem in serveral ways, but the most common usecase is to install its Rake tasks and configure it in order to work properly.
+You can configure the Countless gem in several ways, but the most common usecase is to install its Rake tasks and configure it in order to work properly.
 Here comes a self descriptive example (within a Rakefile):